antonioInd/i4trust-marketplace/README.md

 |---------------|------------------------|-------------------|---------|
 | Keyrock Marketplace | admin@test.com | admin | Admin user of the marketplace |

 Root CA, keys and certificates have been created and self-signed using openssl.
-Keys and certificates used for this PoC can be found in the [certs folder](./certs).
+Keys and certificates used for this demonstrator can be found in the [certs folder](./certs).
 These should never be used in any kind of production enviroment or on a contineously running environment.
 Below table displays the assigned EORIs assigned to the different organisations and their keys/certificates: